 -

-Get listed in local directories: Being listed in local online directories can help boost your visibility in search results.
+Get listed in local directories: Being in local online directories can boost your local SEO.

 -

-Encourage reviews: Positive reviews on Google and other review sites can improve your local SEO and help new customers find you.
+Encourage reviews: Positive reviews can improve your local rankings and help new customers find you.

 -